SaraSanSan/BI-learning/GoogleBI_3_4_PresentInsights.md

 ## Resume-writing workshop

 A key tool for your job search as a business intelligence professional is your resume.
 At this point, you may already have a resume that you have been using.
-Or, if you completed the Google Data Analytics Certificate lesson about resume-building

-, you have a foundation for creating your BI-specific resume.
+Or, if you completed the Google Data Analytics Certificate lesson about resume-building, you have a foundation for creating your BI-specific resume.
 In this reading, you will learn more about refining your resume for BI roles.
 This will help you as you continue revising your resume for your future job searches!

-Highlight your best qualities
+- Highlight your best qualities

 When creating or revising your resume, you will need to consider what you want to highlight about yourself to potential employers.